MacOS Catalina is coming in October but you can get ready now

-MacOS Catalina is coming in October, Apple quietly revealed on its Catalina site following Apple's event on Sept.
-10 at the Steve Jobs Theater at its campus in Cupertino, California.
-At the event, Apple also rolled out new iPads, Apple Arcade, iPhones, Watch Series 5 smartwatches and Apple TV.
+MacOS Catalina is coming in October, Apple quietly revealed on its Catalina site following Apple's event Tuesday.
+Rather more loudly, Apple also rolled out the new iPhone 11 and 11 Pro, iPads, Apple Arcade, Apple Watch Series 5 smartwatches and Apple TV Plus.

 In Catalina, Apple will replace the iTunes app with three separate apps: Apple Music, Apple Podcasts and Apple TV.
 Just as useful, the revision lets Mac users run iPad apps they can download through the Mac App Store and use an iPad as a second screen, much in the way you might use a monitor.